Jail, caning and fine for man who caused grievous hurt to cop whose face he 'did not like'

 Meanwhile, Farhan was escorted to a police Land Rover and while seated in the rear, he kicked one of the vehicle's windows three times, causing it to shatter.

-Separately, the court heard that Farhan was also a secret society member and had joined it in 2007.
+Separately, the court heard that Farhan has been a secret society member since 2007.

-For causing grievous hurt to a police officer, an offender can be jailed for up to seven years and fined or caned.